Regency Centers (NASDAQ:REG) Releases FY 2021 Earnings Guidance

-Regency Centers (NASDAQ:REG) updated its FY 2021 earnings guidance on Thursday morning.
+Regency Centers (NASDAQ:REG) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.930-$3.970 for the period.
 The company issued revenue guidance of -.

-Several analysts have recently commented on the company.
-Deutsche Bank Aktiengesellschaft increased their price objective on Regency Centers from $68.00 to $70.00 and gave the company a hold rating in a report on Wednesday, October 6th.
-Truist Securities raised their target price on Regency Centers from $68.00 to $75.00 and gave the stock a buy rating in a research note on Monday, August 30th.
-Morgan Stanley raised their target price on Regency Centers from $67.00 to $69.00 and gave the stock an equal weight rating in a research note on Thursday, August 19th.
-Robert W. Baird raised their target price on Regency Centers from $62.00 to $68.00 and gave the stock a neutral rating in a research note on Wednesday, August 25th.
-Finally, BTIG Research raised their target price on Regency Centers from $69.00 to $72.00 and gave the stock a buy rating in a research note on Wednesday, September 15th.
-Eight analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $66.80.
+REG has been the subject of a number of research analyst reports.
+Barclays initiated coverage on Regency Centers in a research note on Wednesday, September 1st.
+They issued an equal weight rating and a $70.00 price target for the company.
+Morgan Stanley raised their price target on Regency Centers from $67.00 to $69.00 and gave the stock an equal weight rating in a research note on Thursday, August 19th.
+Deutsche Bank Aktiengesellschaft raised their price objective on Regency Centers from $68.00 to $70.00 and gave the company a hold rating in a research report on Wednesday, October 6th.
+BTIG Research raised their price objective on Regency Centers from $69.00 to $72.00 and gave the company a buy rating in a research report on Wednesday, September 15th.
+Finally, Truist raised their price objective on Regency Centers from $68.00 to $75.00 and gave the company a buy rating in a research report on Monday, August 30th.
+Eight equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat, Regency Centers currently has a consensus rating of Hold and an average price target of $71.00.

-In other news, Director Thomas G. Wattles sold 2,105 shares of the stock in a transaction that occurred on Wednesday, November 10th.
-The shares were sold at an average price of $73.78, for a total value of $155,306.90.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CAO J Christian Leavitt sold 1,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 7th.
-The stock was sold at an average price of $68.88, for a total transaction of $68,880.00.
+In related news, CAO J Christian Leavitt sold 1,000 shares of Regency Centers stock in a transaction dated Tuesday, September 7th.
+The stock was sold at an average price of $68.88, for a total value of $68,880.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Thomas G. Wattles sold 2,105 shares of Regency Centers stock in a transaction dated Wednesday, November 10th.
+The stock was sold at an average price of $73.78, for a total value of $155,306.90.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 99,154 shares of company stock valued at $6,948,943.
-Insiders own 1.00% of the company’s stock.
+Insiders have sold 99,154 shares of company stock valued at $6,948,943 over the last 90 days.
+Corporate insiders own 1.00% of the company’s stock.

 Regency Centers Corp. operates as a real estate investment trust, which engages in the ownership, operation, and development of retail shopping centers.
 Its portfolio includes thriving properties merchandised with highly productive grocers, restaurants, service providers, and best-in-class retailers that connect to its neighborhoods, communities, and customers.